amirunpri2018/data_mining_and_network_analysis-arxiv/documentation/data_mining_stage.md

 - YYMM.NNNN (e.g. 1411.0027 leads to astrophysics paper from 2014 October)
 - {field_name}/YYMM201 (e.g. math/9601201 leads to mathematics paper from 1996 January)

+Article ids can have version appended in form: "v" + number

 From each article we can also extract paper authors or more importantly their ids, since we can't get them through API.

 They're inside __dd__ tags inside __div__ with class="list-authors".
 Inside link tags full names are embedded and in href attribute exits id in form: {garbage}au:+{author_id}/{garbage}.